 When it comes to big-game hunting, few states offer as many license choices as Colorado.
 In addition to hosting a drawing every spring where hunters may apply for limited big-game licenses based on a preference-point system, Colorado sells over-the-counter licenses for bear, bull elk and pronghorn.
 Over-the-counter licenses may be purchased at any retail license agent, Colorado Parks and Wildlife offices and most state parks.
-The application deadline to apply for a limited license in this year’s drawing is April 4, 2017.
-To make buying a tag even easier, Colorado Parks and Wildlife has a team of Hunt Planners to help you select the best licenses and hunting opportunities.
+Having trouble picking a license?
+Take advantage of Colorado Parks and Wildlife’s Hunt Planners!
+They will make sure that you select the best licenses and hunting opportunities.

-Want more information about planning a big-game hunt?
-Visit Colorado Parks and Wildife’s “Plan Your Hunt” webpage.
+For more information about planning a big-game hunt, please visit Colorado Parks and Wildife’s “Plan Your Hunt” webpage.

 Written by Jerry Neal.
 Neal is an information specialist for Colorado Parks and Wildlife and is editor of Colorado Outdoors Online.